phunanon/Insitux/integrations/Deadline.md

 (str* "hello " 6)
 ;; function
-;; Returns a string repeated a specified number of times
+;; Returns a string repeated a specified number of times.

 (char-code "hello ")
 ;; function
-;; Returns the code associated with a string's first or Nth character, or null ;; Or returns a string with the associated supplied character code
+;; Returns the code associated with a string's first or Nth character, or null;
+;; Or returns a string with the associated supplied character code.

 (split "e" "hello")
 ;; function
 ;; Splits a string into a vector by spaces or a provided string.

 (join ", " [0 1 2 3])
+;; function
+;; Joins a vector into a string by a provided string.

+(replace "l" "x" "hello")
 ;; function
 ;; Joins a vector into a string by a provided string.